marina-nh/Machine-Learning-for-Computer/README.md

-# cv_ml
-Repository for course  Machine Learning for Computer Vision, FaMAF, UNC, 2016
+Repository for course  Machine Learning